MounikaArkala/Linux-Configuration/README.md

 # Linux-Configuration
 Project Linux Configuration consits of baseline installation of a Linux server and prepare it to host your web applications.
-You will secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.
+It also has secure the server from a number of attack vectors, install and configure a database server, and deploy one of my existing web applications onto it.

 ## Get Started on Amazon Lightsail
 1) First, log in to Lightsail.
 If you don't already have an Amazon Web Services account, you'll be prompted to create one.
 2) Once you're logged in, Lightsail will give you a friendly message with a robot on it, prompting you to create an instance.
 A Lightsail instance is a Linux server running on a virtual machine inside an Amazon datacenter.
 3) Lightsail supports a lot of different instance types.
 An instance image is a particular software setup, including an operating system and optionally built-in applications.
 For this project, you'll want a plain Ubuntu Linux image.
 There are two settings to make here.
 First, choose "OS Only" (rather than "Apps + OS").
 Second, choose Ubuntu as the operating system.
 4) The instance plan controls how powerful of a server you get.
 It also controls how much money they want to charge you.
-For this project, the lowest tier of instance is just fine.
 And as long as you complete the project within a month and shut your instance down, the price will be zero.
 5) Every instance needs a unique hostname.
 You can use any name you like, as long as it doesn't have spaces or unusual characters in it.
 Your instance's name will be visible to you and to the project reviewer.
 6) It may take a few minutes for your instance to start up.
 7) Once your instance has started up, you can log into it with SSH from your browser.